-The Best Vegan Stuffing recipe Italian style, made with mushrooms, pine nuts, roasted butternut squash, farro, beans and a smooth basil pesto dressing.
+The Best Vegan Thanksgiving dressing / stuffing recipe Italian style, made with mushrooms, pine nuts, roasted butternut squash, farro, beans and a smooth basil pesto dressing.
 Otherwise known as Panzanella, technically an amazing bread salad dressed up for the holidays: Thanksgiving and Christmas can bring it!

 You can make your stuffing gluten-free by simply swapping the farro with brown rice or lentils and using gluten-free bread.